BMWeygant/ITSupportTests/notes.md

 8. Added randomShuffleArray function and shuffled questions array before mapping.

 9. Resolved radio button issue where form name was static for all questions.
 Swapped with {question.id}

+10. Added while loop to shuffle array before mapping it.
+Hopefully prevents bug where questions reshuffle when state changes.